wp-plugins/agreeable/readme.txt

 == Description ==
 Add an "agree to terms" check box to your login and/or registration pages, requiring users to agree prior to logging in or registering.
 Tested with BuddyPress.
 Based on the I-Agree plugin by thesturs.

+Use the form in the plugin settings page to contact us with feature requests, comments, or concerns.
+Enjoy the plugin!

 == Screenshots ==
 1. Login
 2. Admin